Some people become upset if they believe to be consuming GMO products. But what does GMO actually mean?

 3. GMOs increase herbicide use.

-Most GM crops are engineered to be “herbicide tolerant”―they deadly weed killer.
+Most GM crops are engineered as ‘herbicide tolerant’.
 Monsanto, for example, sells Roundup Ready crops, designed to survive applications of their Roundup herbicide.

 Between 1996 and 2008, US farmers sprayed an extra 383 million pounds of herbicide on GMOs.
-Overuse of Roundup results in “superweeds,” resistant to the herbicide.
-This is causing farmers to use even more toxic herbicides every year.
+Overuse of Roundup results in ‘superweeds’ resistant to the herbicide.
+This forces farmers to use more toxic herbicides every year.
 Not only does this create environmental harm, but GM foods also contain higher residues of toxic herbicides.
 Roundup, for example, is linked with sterility, hormone disruption, birth defects, and cancer.